william-vw/blockiot-cds/cases/README.md

 For each listed case, we provide the following links:
 - **N3 editor link**: an N3 editor link that is pre-populated with the N3 code together with a test patient; when clicking 'execute', the editor will show any inferences.

 - **Etherscan link**: a link to the smart contract deployed on etherscan, allowing users to interact and make transactions directly to the contract.
 On the _contract_ tab, click on _Write Contract_; in the field under _1. execute_, copy the provided tuple and click _Write_.
+Example patient health data, which would normally be retrieved from persistent storage (e.g., IPFS), are currently hard-coded into these smart contracts.

-Each folder contains the following:
+- Each folder contains the following:
 - diabetes-case[n].n3: the associated CDS model as an N3 rulesset
 - diabetes-case[n].sol: auto-generated Solidity code
 - diabetes-case[n].js: auto-generated JavaScript code